mahmoudgamal1988/Movie-Trailer-Website/README.md

 ```

 ### Entertainment_Center

-this file imported the media file to use the class **Movive**, it is calling the constructor `media.Movie()` to instantiate movie objects
+This file imported the media file to use the class **Movive**, it is calling the constructor `media.Movie()` to instantiate movie objects

 Sample:
 ```the_nun = media.Movie("The Nun (2018)", "A priest with a haunted past.",